10 – Winter Winds

 # 3 – Little Lion Man

 This evocative and intense atmosphere is underlined by the repeated use of a curse word during the song’s chorus.
-This is something which the band usually avoid, but it is used here to great effect, punctuating the song with emotive edge.
+This is something that the band usually avoids, but it is used here to great effect, punctuating the song with an emotive edge.
 As with most Mumford tracks, the chorus is truly a highlight, being effortlessly memorable and relatable.
-The listener can really feel the conviction in Marcus’ voice, so it’s obvious that he is singing the remorseful chorus to a specific person, something which is underlined by the choruses final manifestation, which removes all but his vocals from the track, as if highlighting the sincerity of his words.
+The listener can really feel the conviction in Marcus’ voice, so it’s obvious that he is singing the remorseful chorus to a specific person, something which is underlined by the choruses final manifestation, which removes all but his vocals from the track as if highlighting the sincerity of his words.

-On an album of jaunty folk track, Little Lion Man’s more immediate sound helps it to stand out, yet it does so without ruining the coherence of the band’s incredible debut album.
+On an album of jaunty folk tracks, Little Lion Man’s more immediate sound helps it to stand out, yet it does so without ruining the coherence of the band’s incredible debut album.